UCdasec/HardSide/README.md

 (citation here)

-Our datasets and hardware AES sources used in this study can be accessed through the link below:
+Our datasets and hardware AES source projects used in this study can be accessed through the link below:

 (Link here)